mbmorrissey/minimalweatherstation/README.md

 battery holder, termimal
 blocks) to generate a multi-parameter weather station for <£150.

+### to-do

+- check need to disable interrupts in set-up
+- make power profile for current set-up
+- record V drop in hardware debounce circuits
+- get photo of deployment

 ### Alternate power supply possibilities

 Current version is meant to run off of 4.5 V of standard batteries.
 This is to support a